Director and Writer: Joss Whedon

-This film came out in 2005, so is a little bit old, but well worth revisiting.
-It is in fact one of my favourite films.
+This film came out in 2005, so by 2019 it's considered "an oldie but a goodie" and in my view well worth revisiting as one of Dad's favourites (although it still has some mature themes so none of the younger contributors to this blog have seen it yet).
 It is a space opera, but not just any space opera.
 It is the best in the genre I've ever seen, combining everything that made the original Star Wars movies better than the "prequels", but with modern special effects and better actors and characters.

 First, a quick plot synopsis from the Internet Movie Database: